 The prices have been taken into consideration from the Labour Bureau, Shimla, and are used to calculate the All India Consumer Price Index for Industrial Workers and also to compute dearness allowance.
-At the moment, the prices used are from July 2014 to June 2015 and dearness allowance is calculated at 119% from July 1, 2015.
+At the moment, the prices used are from June 2019 dearness allowance is calculated at 147.82%

 7th Pay Commission Other Pages